Continuing Education Activity

 Step 2

 Use bedside ultrasound to assess the size of pleural effusion, and a suitable site should be selected.
-The site is selected, preferably, in the safety triangle around the four intercostal space in the mid-axillary line.
+The site is selected, preferably, in the safety triangle around the four intercostal spaces in the mid-axillary line.

 Step 3